allisonnault/Tech-Blog/README.md

 ## Description

 I created a CMA_style blog site, where users can publish their blog psots and coment on other users posts as well.
-This application follows the MVC paradigm in its acrchitectural structre, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+This application follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ![login/signup screen](./images/Screenshot%202023-03-11%20at%206.41.53%20PM.png)